 Testicular Cancer (Possible)

 No DES-specific testicular cancer has been found; however, research shows that congenital abnormalities such as undescended testicles predispose men to testicular cancer.
-Therefore, DES Sons, with a higher rate for such urogenital anomalies, might be considered as a high-risk group.
+Therefore, DES Sons and DES Grandsons, with a higher rate for such urogenital anomalies, might be considered as a high-risk group.
 All men should practice testicular self-exam and do so regularly.

 Prostate Cancer (Possible)